pen-lang/pen/doc/src/README.md

 - The language and its runtime enables thread-safe concurrent/parallel computation.
 - For more information, see [Concurrency and parallelism](/guides/concurrency-and-parallelism.html).

-### System packages

-- [System packages](/advanced-features/writing-system-packages.html) encapsulate side effects as separate packages.
-- No other packages have side effects unless injected them into explicitly.

 ### Reliable testing

 - Unit tests are always deterministic and fast.
 - No flaky or slow tests bother developers.

+### No standard system library

+- There is no default platform-dependent system library.
+- Developers choose their own [system packages][system-packages] they want to use.
+- [System packages][system-packages] encapsulate platform-dependent codes.
+- No other packages have side effects without explicit injection.

 ### Security